Exercise cycle orange

 Aches and pains

-At first you may be sore after your bike ride as you will be using your uses muscles in a new way.
+At first you may be sore after your bike ride as you will be using your muscles in a new way.
 This should settle down over time.
 You can take mild pain killers and anti-inflammatories to help you over the initial soreness.

 Stop cycling and consult with your medical team if you suffer usually high levels of pain after cycling or if you feel a sharp or sudden pain when cycling.